 All the parts through which the abrasive flows are subject to wear.
-These include the nozzle, hose, hose connector, and tank orifice.
-As a general rule, the smaller the opening abrasives flow through the greater the possibility of wear.
+These include the nozzles, hoses, hose connectors, and tank orifices.
+As a general rule, the smaller the opening the abrasives flow through, the greater the possibility of wear.
 Parts also subject to wear are the tank cover (threads) and modulator.